ecssiah/libgdx-and-jruby/README.md

     def onEvent type, source

-in Ruby.
-In Ruby they say you should use on_event instead of onEvent, but I don't like all the extra underscores you end up typing.
+In Ruby, they say you should use on_event instead of onEvent, but I don't like all the extra underscores you end up typing.

         ...